chadrey/rcMDL/README.md

 ```

 ## Input Selection
+This device supports local input selection.

 ```
-This module contains these source indexes and aliases:
+The module contains these source indexes and aliases:
 * 1, HDMI1
 * 2, HDMI2